A sub-aquatic scuba girl lovin’ life beneath the waves…

 I fell in love with the ocean at a very early age on Swanage beach.
 Rhythmic and unexpected waves breaking over my head made me squeal with delight and feel free and alive, a feeling I have never forgotten.
 Thirty years on, I still leave the sea feeling ten years younger and any worries vanish into the sea air as ocean minerals penetrate my skin.
 The overall feeling of health and wonder I experience in the water holds me now as it did then; firmly under its salty spell.

-I enjoy many water sport activities including snorkelling, kayaking, body-boarding, jet-skiing and plain old swimming in the sea but my real passion is underwater photography, with its many sea creatures being the true ‘jewels of the ocean’ for me.
-Add a fifteen-litre scuba tank, a wetsuit and some jet fins and how could a girl not get hooked?
+I enjoy many water sport activities including snorkelling, kayaking, body-boarding, jet-skiing and swimming but my real passion is underwater photography; its many sea creatures being the true ‘jewels of the ocean’ for me.
+Add a fifteen-litre scuba tank, a wetsuit and some jet-fins and how could a girl not get hooked?

 So here I am; a dedicated ambassador of the ocean, with a passion for underwater photography and burning desire to continue my underwater adventures.
 I hope you’ll join me for a while and dive in.

 My passions are varied and include everything from drone racing to feeling the sun on my back but here are some of my favourites.

 It all began on Swanage Pier when I signed up for the PADI Open Water Course during a cold week in April

 I learned to use basic scuba gear, including mask, snorkel, fins, regulator, buoyancy control device and air cylinder, I learned the basic theory of scuba diving and practiced the techniques to a competent level on four open water dives.

 Emergency First Response Diver